Taming Landau singularities in QCD perturbation theory: The analytic approach 2.0: Into analytization

 \section{Into analytization}

-Shirkov and Solovtsov (1996) \cite{SS97} have invented an analytic coupling based solely on Renormalization-Group (RG) invariance and causality (spectrality) in terms of a dispersion relation, generalizing the earlier work by Bogoliubov, Logunov, and Shirkov for QED (the reference can be found in \cite{SS97}).
+Shirkov and Solovtsov (1996) \cite{SS97} have invented an analytic coupling based solely on Renormalization-Group (RG) invariance and causality (spectrality) in terms of a dispersion relation, generalizing the earlier work by Bogoliubov, Logunov, and Shirkov for QED \cite{BLS60}.
 The key ingredient of their framework is the spectral density $\rho_f(\sigma)$ with the aid of which an analytic running coupling can be defined in the Euclidean region ($-q^2=Q^2$) using a K\"{a}ll\'{e}n-Lehmann spectral representation:

 The same spectral density $\rho_f(\sigma)= \textbf{Im}[f(-\sigma)]/\pi$ is then used to define the running coupling also in the timelike region by means of a dispersion relation for the Adler function.